Whether you want to try something new or want to vow your guests: stunning homemade beet pasta is so easy and simple to make!

 Making the homemade beet pasta:

-Cut your dough in 4-6 about equal portions.
+Cut your dough into 4-6 about equal portions.
 Starting with one portion, dust it with the extra flour.

 If you’re using a pasta machine, attach it securely to your work surface.
 Tip: if your counters don’t stick out far enough to attach the pasta maker to it, you might try opening a base cabinet door or even a drawer and see if that gives you more counter depth.
 Extra tip: if you do that, protect the inside of your cabinet or drawer from unintentional flour dustings!